justajeffy/arsenalsuite/cpp/lib/sip/doc/html/_sources/command_line.txt

     ``make``.
 By default 1 file is generated for each C structure or C++ class.

+.. cmdoption:: -k

+    .. versionadded:: 4.10

+    All functions and methods will, by default, support passing parameters using the Python keyword argument syntax.

+.. cmdoption:: -o

+    .. versionadded:: 4.10

+    Docstrings will be automatically generated that describe the signature of all functions, methods and constructors.

 .. cmdoption:: -p <MODULE>

     The name of the :directive:`%ConsolidatedModule` which will contain the wrapper code for this component module.

+.. cmdoption:: -P

+    .. versionadded:: 4.10

+    By default SIP generates code to provide access to protected C++ functions from Python.
+On some platforms (notably Linux, but not Windows) this code can be avoided if the ``protected`` keyword is redefined as ``public`` during compilation.
+This can result in a significant reduction in the size of a generated Python module.
+This option disables the generation of the extra code.

 .. cmdoption:: -r